What is the ultimate travel shoe really like? We packed two pairs of Tropicfeel's Canyon shoes into our packs and headed to Mexico to find out.

 Tropicfeel's Canyon shoes have been lauded as the "ultimate travel shoe", so we were extremely excited to finally get our hands on them.

-Two big reasons we were thrilled to be trialing this shoe was, of course, its numerous travel-friendly features, but also the fact this shoe is 100% vegan.
+Two big reasons we were thrilled to be trialing this shoe were, of course, its numerous travel-friendly features, but also the fact this shoe is 100% vegan.

 To properly test the Tropicfeel Canyon shoe as the "ultimate travel shoe" we wore the shoes non-stop in a number of testing conditions to see how they held up.